jbusodev/jira-clone/README.md

 # Laravel - Jira Clone

 This project is a jira clone built with Laravel using Laravel Breeze + React.
+Users may have different roles; administrators(can create, manage, delete projects, sprints and tasks), moderators(can create and manage but not delete projects, sprints & tasks) and collaborators(can create tasks within a project they are member of, but can not create projects or sprint).
+Projects can have multiple sprints and tasks.
+Tasks in a project may or may not be assigned to a sprint.
+In case a task is not assigned to a sprint, it is in the Backlog (if `sprint_id` column is NULL).

 ## Basic Sitemap